 In one sense low levels of switching activity in the residential sector is not surprising.
-With regional wholesale markets spanning large geographic areas, as in the Eastern and Western

-Interconnects, and with the centralized nature of many of these markets, both utilities and ESPs face the same market price for bulk power.
+With regional wholesale markets spanning large geographic areas, as in the Eastern and Western Interconnects, and with the centralized nature of many of these markets, both utilities and ESPs face the same market price for bulk power.
 Third-party electricity providers therefore must look to savings in labor and administrative costs, or to management economies of scale, to offer lower prices to potential new customers.

-Figure 8.
+Figure 3.
 Consumer switching activity in the Duquesne Light service territory.

-Figure 9.
+Figure 4.
 Consumer switching activity in the PECO service territory.

 Particularly in the case of the residential sector, there appears to be little room for efficiency gains (and therefore vigorous price competition).
-Kenneth Rose calculates43 that residential consumers have saved approximately \$0.9 billion since the inception of state retail competition programs (often due to mandated rate reductions, which are soon to expire, or subsidies given to consumers who switch, as happens in the Cleveland area).
-Total residential expenditures in 2003 amounted to over \$110 billion.44 Cumulative savings by residential consumers over several years has thus amounted to less than one percent of annual expenditures.
-Even these very small savings are likely to be rapidly erased once the mandated rate reductions and caps expire over the next few years.
+Kenneth Rose reports that residential consumers have saved approximately \$0.9 billion since the inception of state retail competition programs (often due to mandated rate reductions, which are soon to expire, or subsidies given to consumers who switch, as happens in the Cleveland area).
+Total residential expenditures in 2003 amounted to over \$110 billion.
+Cumulative savings by residential consumers over several years has thus amounted to less than one percent of annual expenditures.
+Even these very small savings are likely to be erased once the mandated rate reductions and caps expire over the next few years.

-In pure dollar amounts, the savings to individual residential customers is small, and may not be sufficient to overcome whatever search costs and switching costs consumers must bear.
-The result is that competitive ESPs have been leaving the market in large numbers.
+In purely dollar amounts, the savings to individual residential customers is small, and may not be sufficient to overcome whatever search costs and switching costs consumers must bear.
+The result is that competitive ESPs have been leaving the market.

 In some situations, distributed generation or micro-grids may represent an additional avenue for retail competition.
 For certain customers (such as those demanding ultra-high reliability or flexibility, or those who could benefit from combined heat and power applications), these smaller generation sources may be able to provide benefits that independent generators or traditional utilities cannot.
-Strictly speaking, installation of distributed generation is largely a private and unregulated decision; most distributed units are too small to be regulated in the same way as utility plants.45
+Strictly speaking, installation of distributed generation is largely a private and unregulated decision; most distributed units are too small to be regulated in the same way as utility plants.

 Micro-grids, however, face various forms of discrimination in the regulatory arena.
-For many years, whether micro-grids could legally exist or connect to traditional utility distribution systems was questionable, since most states lacked a legal or regulatory distinction between a micro-grid and a public utility.46 More recently, the notion of the exclusive utility service territory has been used to block the construction of micro-grid at an industrial site in Northeastern Pennsylvania.
+For many years, whether micro-grids could legally exist or connect to traditional utility distribution systems was questionable, since most states lacked a legal or regulatory distinction between a micro-grid and a public utility.
+More recently, the notion of the exclusive utility service territory has been used to block the construction of micro-grid at an industrial site in Northeastern Pennsylvania.
 Following arguments over whether the PEI micro-grid constituted a "public utility" (and thus could not infringe on the exclusive territory of the incumbent, Pennsylvania Power & Light), the state PUC allowed the PEI project to proceed, but additional legal challenges from the incumbent utility eventually forced the project's investors to abandon the idea.

 Many technical issues still exist with respect to distributed generation and micro-grids, chief among them interconnection protocols to allow distributed sources to connect to existing utility distribution and transmission networks.
 In May 2005, FERC issued Order 2006, which instructs that open-access tariffs be modified to include interconnection protocols and agreements for small distributed energy sources.
-The regulatory uncertainty still remains, although a productive start would be for FERC and individual states to formalize the definition of a micro-grid, and possibly require micro-grids to file tariffs in the same way that utilities must.47 noticeably.
-Figure 10 shows the increase in transmission loading relief (TLR) actions over time.48 In monetary terms, congestion costs in PJM alone rose from \$53 million in 1999 to nearly \$500 million in 2003.49
+The regulatory uncertainty still remains, although a productive start would be for FERC and individual states to formalize the definition of a micro-grid, and possibly require micro-grids to file tariffs in the same way that utilities must.